By Public Affairs

-Emma Macedo is only 11, but she learned some grown-up lessons when her SciGirls group visited the Tallahassee-Leon Community Animal Service Center this July.
+It might not seem obvious, but an animal shelter can be a great place to grow students' interest in science.
+Like Emma Macedo who is only 11, but learned some grown-up lessons when her SciGirls camp visited the Tallahassee-Leon Community Animal Service Center this July.

 “This place is so big,” Emma said, as she stood in the shelter’s bustling lobby beside a caged rabbit.
 “I thought they just would have a couple of kennels, but they have a lot of pets here, and a lot of them still need homes.”

 SciGirls is a two-week, hands-on summer camp run by the MagLab and WFSU for girls in middle-school.
-This year’s camp ran from July 15 through July 26.
 The program, launched in 2006, gets girls excited about careers in science.

 “I was a little shaky at first,” Caroline Kynoch, 11, said of watching the surgery.
 She was pleased, she added, that all of her family’s three cats have already been either spayed or neutered, so they would not be adding to Tallahassee’s unwanted pet crisis.